14 Great Horror Anthology TV Shows And How To Watch Them

 Slasher (2016-Present)

-A diverse cast of characters question who among them is a vicious, vengeful, masked murderer in this collection of mysterious, macabre whodunnits which turns its eponymous genre on its head.
+A diverse cast of characters question who among them is a vicious, vengeful, masked murderer in this collection of mysterious, macabre whodunnits that turn the eponymous genre on its head.

-Why it is a great horror anthology TV show: Another, more grounded and always exquisitely crafted seasonal horror anthology TV show is Slasher — a Chiller original later picked up as one of the Netflix’s best horror TV shows before it became one of the best horror TV shows on Shudder.
+Why it is a great horror anthology TV show: Another, more grounded and always exquisitely crafted seasonal horror anthology TV show is Slasher — a Chiller original later picked up as one of Netflix’s best horror TV shows before it became available with a Shudder subscription.

 One of the mysteries of Channel Zero.